Latest news

 Download the paper: arXiv

-Submitted to MFI 2024.
+MFI 2024.

 Accurate maps are a prerequisite for virtually all mobile robot tasks.
 Most state-of-the-art maps assume a static world; therefore, dynamic objects are filtered out of the measurements.
 However, this division ignores movable but non-moving - i.e, semi-static - objects, which are usually recorded in the map and treated as static objects, violating the static world assumption and causing errors in the localization.
 This paper presents a method for consistently modeling moving and movable objects to match the map and measurements.
 This reduces the error resulting from inconsistent categorization and treatment of non-static measurements.
 A semantic segmentation network is used to categorize the measurements into static and semi-static classes, and a background subtraction filter is used to remove dynamic measurements.
 Finally, we show that consistent assumptions over dynamics improve localization accuracy when compared against a state-of-the-art baseline solution using real-world data from the Oxford Radar RobotCar data set.